-The historical evolution of culture, knowledge and religious practices in the Indian sub-continent has been intertwined with environmental education.
-All our cultural practices revolve around praying to nature and natural resources in one form or the other.
-Nature has been given the stature of Mother in the Indian sub-continent and is held sacred to the extent that is worshiped.
+The culture, knowledge and religious practices in the Indian sub-continent are intertwined with environmental consciousness.
+Our cultural practices revolve around praying to Nature and natural resources in one form or the other.
+Nature has been given the stature of Mother in the Indian sub-continent and is held sacred and is worshiped.

-However, of late, a large section of the modern Indian society has apparently gotten disconnected with their roots.
-As a result, there is an increasing disconnect between the society and the very environment which supports it.
+Lately, however, modern Indian society has become disconnected with their roots.
+As a result, there is an simultaneous disconnect between human society and the very environment which supports it.

-Consequently, environment is now understood to be an external force by this section of the society and not something that makes them.
-There is thus a need for imparting environmental education in schools and colleges so as to remind and reconnect all future generations about our environmental heritage.
+Consequently, environment is now understood to be an external force by this section of the society and not something that is found inside and around them.
+There is thus an urgent need for imparting Environmental Education in schools and colleges.
+This will help in reconnecting the present and future generations to our environmental heritage.